open-telemetry/opentelemetry-specification/specification/api-metrics.md

 instruments covers nearly all use-cases for users of OpenTelemetry in terms of the intended semantics.

-### Option: Dedicated Measure instrument for timing measurements

-As a language-optional feature, the API MAY support a dedicated instrument for reporting timing measurements.
-This kind of instrument, with recommended name `Timer` (and `BoundTimer`), is semantically equivalent to a Measure instrument.
-Like the Measure instrument, Timers support a `Record()` function.
-The input value to this instrument is in the language's conventional data type for timing measurements.

-Timer instruments MUST capture only the magnitude of the input value (i.e., an absolute value).
-When the user provides a negative value to the Timer `Record()` function, the captured measurement is the number stripped of its sign.

-For example, in Go the API will accept a `time.Duration`, and in C++ the API will accept a `std::chrono::duration`.
-These instruments apply the correct units automatically, reducing the potential for confusion over timing metric events.

 ### Future Work: Option Support

 We are aware of a number of reasons to iterate on these instrumentation kinds, in order to offer:

 1. Range restrictions on input data.
 Instruments accepting negative values is rare in most applications, for example, and it is useful to offer both a semantic declaration (e.g., "negative values are meaningless") and a data validation step (e.g., "negative values should be dropped").
 2. Monotonicity support.
-When a series of values is known to be monotonic, it is useful to declare this; this allows us to detect process resets.
+When a series of values is known to be monotonic, it is useful to declare this..

 For the most part, these behaviors are not necessary for correctness within the local process or the SDK, but they are valuable in